Here's a look at the life of Chuck Yeager, the first man to fly faster than the speed of sound.

 April 2003 - Yeager's children file a lawsuit in California's Nevada County Superior Court regarding the handling of his revocable living trust.
 Yeager and his daughter Susan are co-trustees.

 March 30, 2006 - The referee judge rules in Chuck Yeager's favor against his children's lawsuit.

 November 2007 - Sues AT&T, claiming Cingular Wireless, which is owned by AT&T, had used his name in a press release without his permission.

 August 22, 2008 - Yeager's children lose the appeal in California Appellate Court of the March 30, 2006 verdict.

 December 2009 - Files a civil lawsuit against Virgin America Inc. for using his name in their advertising without his permission.
-The airline sent an email/press release to frequent flyers mentioning Yeager and Buzz Aldrin.
-Aldrin has not joined in the litigation.
+The airline sent an email to frequent flyers mentioning Yeager and Buzz Aldrin.
+Aldrin does not join in the litigation.
 Virgin America and Yeager reach an initial settlement in July 2011, and the settlement is enforced in 2012.

 October 14, 2012 - On the 65th anniversary of Yeager's flight to break the sound barrier, he rides along in a F-15 over the Mojave Desert, in a re-creation of his historic flight.
 Capt.
 David Vincent, based at Nellis AFB, pilots the F-15.